thomaspoignant/go-feature-flag/README.md

 > :pray: If you are using **GO Feature Flag** please consider to add yourself in the [adopters](./ADOPTERS.md) list.
 > This simple act significantly boosts the project's visibility and credibility, making a substantial contribution to its advancement.
+>
+> If you want to support me, you can also [become a sponsor](https://github.com/sponsors/thomaspoignant).

 ## Table of Contents